-- Take an interest in current economic issues in the national and international business news - Desire to learn how to analyse information effectively and suggest solutions to real problems that affect businesses, the economy and individuals - Wish to gain a background in economics and business with a view to gaining a management position in any organisation in the future.
+- Take an interest in current economic issues and national and international business news - Want to learn how to analyse information effectively and be able to suggest solutions to real problems affecting businesses, the economy and individuals - Want to gain a background in business and economics in order to enable you to gain a future management position in any organisation. - Are interested in setting up a businesses or finding out how a business functions.